gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

-In the current proposal, this only will apply to designated initializers, via the usage of the `transferring` self, this property can be applied to general non-isolated methods.
+In the current proposal, this only will apply to designated initializers, via the usage of the `transferring` self, this property can be applied to general `nonisolated` methods.
 See extensions for more information.

 // TODO: Why not just have deinit be isolated to actor and prevent
 // transferring.
-Then doesn't need to be non-isolated.
+Then doesn't need to be `nonisolated`.

 ### Using transferring to pass non-Sendable values to async isolated actor initializers